ERo2203/FurniturePricingFlipkart/README.md

-In this article, we explore the analysis and modeling of a furniture dataset from Flipkart, focusing on predicting discounted prices based on original prices.
+We are exploring the analysis and modeling of a furniture dataset from Flipkart, focusing on predicting discounted prices based on original prices.
 The dataset includes attributes such as `furniture_type`, `name`, `discounted_price`, and `original_price`.

 After loading and cleaning the data, we employed polynomial regression and decision tree regression to model the relationship between the original and discounted prices.
 Polynomial regression, which can capture non-linear relationships, showed good performance, indicated by a high R^2 score.
 Decision tree regression, known for its ability to model complex interactions without feature transformations, also performed well.